Aftermath: Portraits and Reflections of Veterans in Recovery

 1.)
 Home Base Veterans and Family Care

 2.)
-Harvard College Polo Club
+Harvard University Polo

 Deborah Bai-Lannon is a Boston-area photographer concentrating on editorial/documentary, portraiture and fine-art photography.
 Her work has been exhibited in both the United States and in Europe.
 She holds a BFA in photography from Rhode Island School of Design, and a Masters in Teaching (Photography) from Rhode Island College.
 With both her father and her son having served in the military, she has a special love for veterans.
 And for horses.